jbuck95/recollect.nvim/README.md

 # recollect

-Nvim Plugin to visualize Notes in a Grid, comparing them, and editing.
+Nvim Plugin to visualize, compare and edit Notes in a Grid.

 -> Checks a folder for all files: "YYYY-MM-DD.md"
 -> Places them on a Grid.
 -> Grid has 2 Modes:
     1. renders for a Year since the 1st of Jan.
     2. you can set a Custom date (Project start or your Birthday or whatever) -> Plugin can read your YAML frontmatter; allows dynamically changing